DucManhPhan/DucManhPhan.github.io/_posts/2020-01-30-Decorator-pattern.md

 layout: post
 title: Decorator pattern
 bigimg: /img/image-header/home-office-2.jpg
-tags: [Structural pattern, Design pattern]
+tags: [Structural Pattern, Design Pattern]
 ---

 In this article, we will learn how to use Decorator pattern.
 Let's get started.